aghufran-train1/AWS-Examples/README.md

 # AWS-Examples

-A codebase of all the AWS examples used through AWS Certification Study Courses
+A codebase of all the AWS examples used through AWS Certification Study Courses.